Steven Blaney: Minister of Public Safety

 These measures were supported by hunting and outdoors groups from across the country, such as the Ontario Federation of Anglers and Hunters.
 They were also supported by many frontline law enforcement officers.

 Opposition

 He was re-elected in the 2015 election.
 On October 14, 2016, Blaney announced that he was running for the leadership of the Conservative Party of Canada, though he eventually lost to Andrew Scheer.
 Blaney came 9th out of 14 candidates.
-During his leadership campaign he ran on Supporting banning the wearing of the niqab while voting, taking the citizenship oath, or by federal public servants, even if such a ban would require invoking the notwithstanding clause of the Constitution in order to override the Charter of Rights and Freedoms.
-Also advocates testing of would-be citizens on "their understanding and appreciation of Canada's core principles."
+During his leadership campaign, he ran on supporting the ban on wearing the niqab while voting, taking the citizenship oath, or by federal public servants, even if such a ban would require invoking the notwithstanding clause of the Constitution in order to override the Charter of Rights and Freedoms.
+He also advocates testing of would-be citizens on "their understanding and appreciation of Canada's core principles."
+He did not seek re-election in the 2021 Canadian federal election.